redis/redis-doc/topics/streams-intro.md

 Redis consumer groups offer a feature that is used in these situations in order to *claim* the pending messages of a given consumer so that such messages will change ownership and will be re-assigned to a different consumer.
 The feature is very explicit.
 A consumer has to inspect the list of pending messages, and will have to claim specific messages using a special command, otherwise the server will leave the messages pending forever and assigned to the old consumer.
 In this way different applications can choose if to use such a feature or not, and exactly how to use it.

 The first step of this process is just a command that provides observability of pending entries in the consumer group and is called **XPENDING**.
-This is just a read-only command which is always safe to call and will not change ownership of any message.
-In its simplest form, the command is just called with two arguments, which are the name of the stream and the name of the consumer group.
+This is a read-only command which is always safe to call and will not change ownership of any message.
+In its simplest form, the command is called with two arguments, which are the name of the stream and the name of the consumer group.

 ```
 > XPENDING mystream mygroup